Connections and Finsler geometry of the structure group of a JB-algebra: Jordan Banach algebras and the structure group

 i.e. we obtain a \textit{Lie-triple system}.

 \begin{defi} Let $\GO$ be the group of automorphisms that preserve the cone

 \end{defi}

-\begin{rem} We have that $\textrm{InnStr}(\V)$ and $\Aut$ are embedded Banach-Lie subgroups of $\Str$, and that $\GO\subset \Str$ (see \cite{larluna1}).
+\begin{rem} The inner structure group $\textrm{InnStr}(\V)$ is the subgroup of $\Str$ generated by the quadratic operators $U_x$ with $x\in V$ invertible.
+Then $\textrm{InnStr}(\V)$ and $\Aut$ are embedded Banach-Lie subgroups of $\Str$, and also $\GO\subset \Str$ (see \cite{larluna1}).
 Although $\GO$ is contained in the structure group, it does not automatically inherit a differentiable structure.
-However, if we denote $\Str_0$ the connected component of the identity of $\Str$ (which is open since $\Str$ is a topological group), then $\Str_0\subset \GO\subset \Str$ and each inclusion is open and closed, thus $\GO$ is an embedded Banach-Lie subgroup of $\glv$.
+However, if we denote $\Str_0$ the connected component of the identity of $\Str$ (which is open since $\Str$ is a Banach-Lie group), then $\Str_0\subset \GO\subset \Str$ and each inclusion is open and closed, thus $\GO$ is an embedded Banach-Lie subgroup of $\glv$.
 This is also proved in \cite{larluna1}. \end{rem}